Ballet 180 started as a childhood dream…

 History of Ballet 180

 Ballet 180 (originally 180 Dance Company) was founded in 2009 by Artistic Director Kelly Murray Farrell.
 The contemporary ballet company made its debut in September of 2009 with a successful performance at the Chester County Art Association.
 In 2013 the company gained its 501 (c) 3 nonprofit status and made a home in Chester County with the opening of the company’s affiliated school, Studio 180, LLC (d/b/a Ballet 180 School).

-Ballet 180’s presence has been sought out and requested for performances at festivals, school assemblies, black-tie galas, church services, wedding ceremonies, and other public events.
-Ballet 180 performs original work through annual performances at black box theaters, festivals, and staged productions.
-The company has performed with regional and international artists through participation in the Philadelphia International Festival of the Arts (PIFA), Philadelphia Dance Collective, the Philadelphia FringeArts Festival, Fringe Wilmington, and Philly’s Got Talent, among others.
+Ballet 180’s original choreography was booked for festivals, school assemblies, black-tie galas, church services, wedding ceremonies, and other public events.
+The company was honored to perform with regional and international artists through participation in the Philadelphia International Festival of the Arts (PIFA), Philadelphia Dance Collective, the Philadelphia FringeArts Festival, Fringe Wilmington, and Philly’s Got Talent, among others.